yellowmessenger/documentation/docs/platform_concepts/inbox/inboxfaqs.md

 <summary>
 Can we have primary and secondary WhatsApp numbers(2 phone numbers) connecting a bot user to the live agents? </summary>
 <div>
 Each bot has only one inbox, the bot can have multiple Whatsapp numbers activated, and the agent queries will be directed to the bot's Inbox.
-Hence, all Whatsapp numbers are sourced to the same Inbox module, and agents can pick up conversations(tickets) from any of the numbers.
+Hence, all Whatsapp numbers are sourced to the same Inbox module, and agents will be assigned with live chats from any of the numbers.
 </div>
 </details>

 <details>
-<summary> Why is the agent's language is getting translated automatically to the user's language even when the agent is replying in English?
+<summary> Why is the agent's language not getting translated automatically to the customer's language even when the agent is replying in English?
 </summary>
 <div>